- Law Clerk to the Honorable Thomas L. Ambro, U.S. Court of Appeals for the Third Circuit;

 - U.S. Court of Appeals for the Ninth Circuit

 Raphael Janove is an associate at Eimer Stahl LLP.
 Before joining the firm, he worked as an associate at Sullivan & Cromwell LLP in New York City and clerked for the Honorable Paul S. Diamond of the U.S. District Court of the Eastern District of Pennsylvania and for the Honorable Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit.
-Mr. Janove is a member of the American Bankruptcy Institute.
+Mr. Janove is a member of the American Bankruptcy Institute and the Chicago Bar Association’s Bankruptcy and Reorganization Committee.

 During law school, Mr. Janove served as an Articles Editor on The University of Chicago Law Review and was a Kirkland & Ellis Scholar.
 In addition, he interned at the U.S. Equal Employment Opportunity Commission and was the Vice President of the Labor & Employment Law Society.
 At graduation, he received the Douglas Baird Prize in Commercial Law, which is awarded to only one student per class.